-During the current year, interest payments were £165 million, compared to £154 million in the prior year.
-This increase in payments reflects the increased level of indebtedness following the issue of new Guaranteed Notes in May 2007 and February $\frac{2008}{1000}$
+During the current year, interest payments were £217 million, compared to £165 million in the prior year.
+This increase in payments reflects the increased level of indebtedness following the issue of new Guaranteed Notes in February 2008 and November 2008 in the run up to bond maturities in February and July 2009

-During the current year, equity dividend payments were £280 million, compared to £233 million in the prior year.
-We expect that future payments will increase in line with the Board's expected dividend policy described in the "Trends and other information" section below.
+During the current year, equity dividend payments were £298 million, compared to £280 million in the prior year.

-The above cash flows, in addition to other net movements of £20 million, and noncash movements of £5 million resulted in an increase in net debt of £5 million to £1.843 million
+The above cash flows, in addition to other net movements of £39 million, and non-cash movements of £13 million resulted in a decrease in net debt of £107 million to £1,736 million.

-2007 fiscal year compared to 2006 fiscal year
+2008 fiscal year compared to 2007 fiscal year Revenue

-Revenue